 Some local residents were not so enthusiastic.

 Just consider that situation for a moment.
-210,000,000 galls of water a year from the water table… which we know can NOT be replenished in any sort of a timely manner.
+210,000,000 gallons of water a year from the water table which we know can not be replenished in a timely manner.
 And meanwhile in Michigan there are people struggling to get clean water to drink!
 What will Nestle’ do with this water?
-DO they share it with the community?
-No, they’ll sell it to the community.
+Do they give it to the community that sits right on top of it?
+No, but they’ll sell it to the community.
 And they pay hardly anything for that water.
 According to this webpage:

 They (Nestle’) acquired rights from the DNR in Michigan to pump water out of michigan for 99 years for just under $70,000.
 That’s right, for under $70,000 US dollars they have rights to pump hundreds of thousands of gallons of water out of Michigan each and every single day.